keithgroup/qcjson/README.md

 - `5h2o.example-xtb.opt-gfn2.out`: An optimization using GFN2-xTB.
 - `5h2o.example.xtb-xtb.md-gfn2.md`: A NVT molecular dynamics simulation using GFN2-xTB with no pre-optimization.

+### combine-qcjsons

+Python script that combines JSON files into a single JSON.
+Useful for aggregating many calculations into a single JSON file.

+#### combine-qcjsons options

+- `-r`, `--recursive`: Recursively find output files to make QCJSONs.
+- `-o`, `--overwrite`: Overwrite JSON file if it already exists.
+- `-p`, `--prettify`: Indent JSON properties.
+- `-n`, `--name`: Name of the combined JSON file.
+  Defaults to 'combined'.
+- `--nest_jsons`: Nest a single JSON file under a directory key if there is only one JSON.
+  The default behavior assumes that each calculation (and respective JSON) is in its own directory.
+  When the script encounters this situation, it will add the JSON file at the same level as the directory instead of nested under the directory.
+  For example, suppose you have a file `./cl/cl.ccsdt/cl.ccsdt.anopvtz.json` with no other json files in `./cl/cl.ccsdt/`.
+  With the default script behavior you would access `cl.ccsdt.anopvtz.json` by using `['cl']['cl.ccsdt.anopvtz']`.
+  With `--nest_jsons`, you would have to use `['cl']['cl.ccsdt']['cl.ccsdt.anopvtz']`.
+- `--save_dir`: Path to directory to store JSON files; for example, `--save_dir json_dir`.
+  Defaults to the current directory.

 ## QCJSON Format

 Custom modifications are made to [QCSchema](https://github.com/MolSSI/QCSchema) to meet the immediate needs of our research.